Control Barrier Functions for Stochastic Systems and Safety-critical Control Designs: Introduction

-Based on the above discussions, we propose a way of analyzing a CBF for a stochastic system via the following steps.
-First, in Section~\ref{sec:preliminary}, we define mathematical notations, a target system, and a global solution used in this paper.
+{The rest of this paper is organized as follows.
+In} Section~\ref{sec:preliminary}, we define mathematical notations, a target system, and a global solution used in this paper.
 In Section~\ref{sec:motivation}, by considering a simple example, we confirm that a stochastic system is generally difficult to have a safe set invariance with probability one.
-In Section~\ref{sec:main}, first, we propose an {\it almost sure RCBF (AS-RCBF)} and an {\it almost sure ZCBF (AS-ZCBF)} ensuring the invariance of a safe set with probability one.
+In Section~\ref{sec:main}, first, we propose an {AS-RCBF and an AS-ZCBF} ensuring the invariance of a safe set with probability one.
 Second, we design a safety-critical control ensuring the existence of an AS-RCBF and an AS-ZCBF and show that the controller diverges towards the boundary of a safe set.
 Third, we construct a new type of a {\it stochastic ZCBF} clarifying a probability for the invariance of a safe set and showing the convergence of a specific expectation related to the attractiveness of a safe set from the outside of the set.
-And then, we discuss the conditions of an AS-ZCBF and a stochastic ZCBF, ensuring the safety against the change of a diffusion coefficient.
 In Section~\ref{sec:example}, we confirm the usefulness of the proposed functions and the control design via simple examples with numerical simulation.
 Section~\ref{sec:conclusion} concludes this paper.